smores phyllo cups illustration for Easy S'mores Phyllo Cups with Chocolate and Marshmallow

 • Optional: flaky sea salt for finishing

-Heat the oven to 375°F. Lightly grease a mini muffin tin with butter or nonstick spray.
-This small step matters because phyllo is delicate, and a well-prepared pan helps the cups release cleanly after baking.
+Preheat the oven to 375°F. Lightly grease a mini muffin tin with butter or nonstick spray.

-Repeat the process with the remaining 4 sheets to make 24 cups total.
-If a few corners seem to stick up too far, that is fine; they will toast nicely in the oven.
+Repeat with the remaining 4 sheets to make 24 cups total.

 4. Add the filling